What Are Chemical Burns?

 Chemical Burn Treatment

 As soon as you or your child have contact with a dangerous chemical, begin basic first aid.
 Call Poison Control at 800-222-1222 if you do not know whether the chemical is toxic.

 Immediately call 911 if you have a severe injury, any shortness of breath, chest pain, dizziness, or other symptoms throughout your body.
 If you are aiding an injured person with these symptoms, lay the person down and immediately call 911.

 - Remove yourself or the person with the burn from the accident area.

 - Wash the injured area to dilute or remove the substance, using large volumes of water.
 Wash for at least 20 minutes, taking care not to allow runoff to contact unaffected parts of your body.
 Gently brush away any solid materials, again avoiding unaffected body surfaces.

-- Especially wash away any chemical in your or the victim's eye.
+- Especially wash away any chemical in your or the person's eye.
 Sometimes the best way to get large amounts of water to your eye is to step into the shower.

 - IV fluids may be needed to normalize blood pressure and heart rate.

 - The IV access may also be used for any medications needed to treat pain or protect against infection.